Fermion Chirality from Non-Bipartite Topology: Geometric Doubler Lifting on the FCC Lattice with Preserved Chiral Symmetry

 confirming a single massless mode.
 At the boundary points:

 Table 1: Singular values at FCC high-symmetry points.
-All boundary modes are lifted to
+All boundary modes are lifted

-nonzero energies.
+to nonzero energies.
 The K-point exhibits a small but finite gap (0.014/a).
+Coordinates

-Point k (units of π/a) E
+Point k (fractional coords of b

 2